aviraljanveja/ML_Theory/SQL/readme.md

-# SQL Tutorials and Projects based on MySQL
+# SQL Fundamentals and Projects based on MySQL